Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

 - Mirrors (Interior/Exterior)
 - Fuel Gauge

 Make sure you can locate and understand how to use these items.
 It will be part of the test.
+If you miss three you will fail your test and the road test will be canceled.

 ##